-“Oh, no. So, that’s the extent of our Spacex Force?
+“Oh, God!
+So, that’s the extent of our SpaceX Force?
 That’s not even close to good enough,” Brett fires back.

 “We’re going to need at least a dozen ships, really more like a hundred, especially now that we know we’re going to be met with some pretty advanced and unpredictable opposition,” Brett continues.

 “Well, we can only do what we can do.
 All the more reason why your end of things has to be perfect,” Littleton replies.